 Breclav to Hohenau an der March – 24 KM, 3H41′

-By 10:12 am we were leaving the shiny town of Breclav, paddling down the Thaya river and waiving the few people greeting us from the left-hand side quay.
-The water level is regulated for the first two kilometres, so the current is not so strong here, but the floating is still very pleasant.
+By 10:12 am, we were leaving the shiny town of Breclav, paddling down the Thaya river and waiving the few people greeting us from the left-hand side quay.
+The water level is regulated for the first two kilometers, so the current is not so strong here, but the floating is still very pleasant.

 KM 3, The Bridge with No Trespassing Sign